 Special Volunteer Opportunities

 Most volunteers begin their experience in the exhibit galleries.
 They make visitors feel comfortable and encourage them to explore the hands-on exhibits and experiences.
 This job is ideal for individuals who enjoy working with the public, appreciate children, and can work independently.
+A science background is not needed.
 Other opportunities are available to selected individuals who have completed basic training and have special skills and/or have shown special aptitude working with the public in the exhibit galleries.

 Volunteers help set up the party room, prepare gift bags, greet guests, help with the science activity and clean up after the party.
 Prior experience working with visitors in the museum and special training are required.